phefley/cc14-ai-hacking-workshop/setup.md

 ```

 This will build the containers but won't fully work yet — during the workshop we'll provide a `.env` file with the Azure endpoint, then run `docker compose up` again.
+After composing, you can quit docker and feel free to restart your laptop ahead of the workshop.
+We're go for launch!

 ## Checklist